orcasound/click2callPlayground/README.md

 Then, lowpass filter and resample to our 'normal' orcasound sampling rate range (< 48 kilo samples per second)) And, listen to the synthesized signal and observe the power spectral density and a spectrogram of the synthesized signal.

-This page is being served via Github Pages.
+This page is being served via Github Pagesat https://orcasound.github.io/click2callPlayground/

 To run locally, clone the repository and then open a terminal window in your local directory and run a local server from there.

 Under Ubuntu: python3 -m http.server --bind 127.0.0.1 9000